mavryk-network/mavryk-protocol/docs/nairobi/token_management.rst

 The baking bonus go to the block proposer that signed and injected the block.
 Hence the amount of the bonus is transferred from the source account ``"baking bonuses"`` to the contract of the block producer.
-For example, the balance updates generated for an amount of ``100`` mutez in baking bonus are:
+For example, the balance updates generated for an amount of ``100`` mumav in baking bonus are:

 ::